 - Babesiosis (B. microti and/or B. duncani)

-So the two most likely theories for my infection are southern tick-associated rash illness (STARI), or the tick was radioactive and now I am Tickwoman.
+So we’ll never know that exact cause of my infection.
 I’m still not sure if I have alpha-gal allergy because I haven’t eaten meat since going into remission and it may be too soon to check for antibodies.

 Be sure to check out my Instagram for videos of my remission adventures!